Skip to content

 Frequently Asked Questions

 According to the scoring data, yes.
-Honda holds a Tier A reliability rating with a perfect 100 out of 100, while Pulsar sits at Tier D with 54 out of 100.
-This is one of the largest gaps between the two brands and a key factor in Honda's overall advantage.
+Honda holds a Tier A reliability rating with a perfect score of 100 out of 100, while Pulsar sits at Tier D with a score of 54 out of 100.
+This is one of the most significant differences between the two brands.

 Which brand offers better value for the money?